pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1010 Microservice Communication

+The communication in microservices is one of the most important things that you decide when you build a microservice, async or sync the most common types of communication, well At this moment I have a problem with an async messages flow, I feel that my head its crazy, I think that this is one of the most difficult parts in programming, asynchronous I go for you.

 ##### Day 1009 Oh My Back and Happy Birthday

 I remember this scene of the movie Spider-Man, and it's funny At this moment, only to say that I have a big pain in my